 Young People Need Recovery Information, Too

-When Joey and Persia went looking for information on recovery, much of what they found was directed at older people—people who’d been drinking or using drugs far longer than they had, or middle-aged individuals who’d arrived at a midlife crises before seeking help.
+When Joey and Persia went looking for information on recovery from substance abuse, much of what they found was directed at older people—people who’d been drinking or using drugs far longer than they had, or middle-aged individuals who’d arrived at a midlife crises before seeking help.
 The women wish to help others experiencing what they call a quarter-life crisis, a calamitous emotional event that can occur between the late teens and early 30s in folks who may be facing fears and doubts about the direction of their lives and who may not yet have a solid sense of self.